-Chris is a filmmaker and visual artist from Essex, UK.
+Chris is a filmmaker from Essex, UK.

 Chris’s short films have screened at film, photography and art festivals globally, these include Arterial (2012), Cumulus (2014) and Sulphur (2016).
-In 2018, his feature documentary New Town Utopia, was released theatrically to widespread acclaim, including four-star reviews in The Guardian, The Times and The Financial Times.
+In 2018, his feature documentary New Town Utopia was released theatrically to widespread acclaim, including four-star reviews in The Guardian, The Times and The Financial Times.
 It screened at festivals globally and was selected as ‘Best of the fest’ at Rotterdam Architecture Film Festival.
 New Town Utopia is a cross-platform project that also exists as a publication of poetry, photography and theory (featuring contributions from Jonathan Meades, Owen Hatherley and Gillian Darley), and a video installation entitled New Town Utopia x Magic Party Place.
 This collaboration with the photographer CJ Clarke has exhibited at the Sharjah Biennale (Beirut), Format Photography Festival and Rich Mix, London.

 Chris is currently developing film and TV projects, including the anthology series Unholy Island and the Ken Campbell documentary Believe Nothing.
 He also works as a commercials and content director.